Finding Purpose In Your Marital Relationship

 Reasons For Being In A Marital Relationship

 For many people, marriage is, at least in part, go into for love and companionship.
 It's something that you do because you want to be a part of your partner's life, and you want your partner to be part of yours.

 However, marriage is also a legal union.
 When you get married, many aspects of your life become entwined -finances, taxation, parental responsibilities, insurance, schedules, and others.
 As a result, some people get married because they feel like they have to, whether for legal reasons like staying in the country, financial reasons like using the other's income, or societal or religious reasons like raising a child together.

 You need to know whether the primary reasons for your marriage are found in love and companionship, other benefits, or some combination of the two.
 Usually, it's the last one.

 There's also the sexual aspect of the marriage relationship.
 For many people, the idea of a sexless marriage sounds horrible, and to some, the idea of sex outside of marriage is morally incomprehensible.
 Others may have gone into marriage for non-romantic companionship and may not care about sex one way or another.
 And yet others may practice consensual non-monogamy in their marriages.
 There are many alternative ways to find satisfaction and purpose in a marital relationship.

-Further, these ways often change as the relationship and its members change.
+Further, these ways often change as the relationship and its participants change.
 For example, many couples find that sex plays less of a role in their marriage as they get older.
 Some couples may look for new excitement by inviting others into their sex lives, and others may find that this kind of lifestyle only makes them appreciate being with their marital partner more.